Skip to content

 Eviction through the courts

-If tenants remain after the notice period ends, landlords must apply for a possession order.
-It is illegal to force tenants to leave without one.
+If tenants remain in the property after the notice period ends, landlords must apply to the court for a possession order.
+It’s illegal to evict tenants without following the legal process, and unlawful eviction can result in serious penalties.

 Types of court orders